victorvictoria-maker/managingStatePresentationSlidev/README.md

-# Welcome to my Slidev presentation on managing state in React!
-This project is part of a collaborative effort with my AltSchool colleagues, where we delve into the React documentation together.
-My assigned portion focuses on:
+## Welcome to my Slidev presentation on managing state in React!
+This project is part of a collaborative effort with my AltSchool colleagues, where we delve into the whole React documentation together.
+My assigned portion which is what this presentation containes focuses on:

 - Reacting to Input with State
 - Choosing the State Structure